Dear Shareholders Swastika Investmart Limited

 The Board of Directors affirms that the remuneration paid to Directors, senior management and other employees is in accordance with the remuneration policy of the Company.

-The Disclosure required under Section 197(12) of the Companies Act, 2013 read with the Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 as amended up to date is annexed asAnnexure-Dand forms an integral part of the Board Report.
+The Disclosure required under Section 197(12) of the Companies Act, 2013 read with the Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 as amended up to date is annexed as Annexure-D and forms an integral part of the Board Report.

-None of the employee of the company is drawing more than 102.00 Lakhs per annum or 8.50 Lakhs per month for the part of the year, during the year under review.
+None of the employee of the company is drawing more than 102.00 Lakhs per annum or ?8.50 Lakhs per month for the part of the year, during the year under review.
 Details of top ten employees in terms of the remuneration and employees in receipt of remuneration as prescribed under rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended, containing details prescribed under rule 5(3) of the said rules, will be made available to any member on request, as per provisions of Section 136(1) of the Act.
 Pursuant to Section 197(14) of the Companies Act, 2013 neither the Managing Director nor Whole Time Director of the Company received any remuneration or commission from any of its subsidiaries.

-24. Report on Corporate Governance & Management Discussion Analysis
+23. Report on Corporate Governance & Management Discussion Analysis

 Your Company has complied with the Corporate Governance requirements under Companies Act, 2013 and as stipulated under the provisions of the SEBI Listing Regulations.
 A detailed Report on Corporate Governance forms part of this Annual Report.
 A certificate of Practicing Company Secretary L.N.
-Joshi and Company, confirming compliance of the Corporate Governance requirements by the Company is attached to the Report on Corporate Governance.
+Joshi and Co., confirming compliance of the Corporate Governance requirements by the Company is attached to the Report on Corporate Governance.

 A detailed analysis of the Companys performance is discussed in the Management Discussion and Analysis Report, which forms part of this Annual Report.

-25. Disclosure on establishment of Vigil Mechanism/Whistle Blower Policy
+24. Disclosure on establishment of Vigil Mechanism/Whistle Blower Policy

-The Company has a Whistle Blower Policy and has established the necessary vigil mechanism for directors and employees in conformation with Section 177(9) of the Act and Regulation 22 of SEBI Listing Regulations, to report.
+The Company has a Whistle Blower Policy and has established the necessary vigil mechanism for directors and employees in conformation with Section 177(9) of the Act and Regulation 22 of SEBI Listing Regulations to report.
 No Person has been denied access to the Audit Committee.
 The details of establishment of the reporting mechanism are disclosed on the website of the Company at the web-link:-

-26. Secretarial Audit
+Secretarial Audit Report

-The Secretarial Audit Report given by the Secretarial Auditor of the Company is annexed as Annexure-E and forms an integral part of this Report.
+As required under provisions of Section 204 of the Act, the Secretarial Audit Report given by the Secretarial Auditor of the Company is annexed as Annexure-E and forms an integral part of this Report.
 There is no qualification, reservation or adverse remark or disclaimer in Secretarial Audit report except the following with Board Explanation:

-Secretarial Auditor Observations Management comments
+Secretarial Auditor Observations | Management comments |

-27. Secretarial Audit of Material Unlisted Subsidiary Company
+26. Secretarial Audit of Material Unlisted Subsidiary Company

-28. Annual Secretarial Compliance Report
+27. Annual Secretarial Compliance Report

-29. Statutory Auditors
+28. Statutory Auditors

-Further pursuant to the provisions of Section 139(8) of the Companies Act, 2013 and on the recommendation of the Audit Committee, the Board of directors in their meeting held on 20th July, 2023 has appointed Fadnis & Gupte LLP, Chartered Accountants, Indore (Firm Registration No. 006600C/C400324) as statutory auditors to fill the casual vacancy caused by the resignation of Sahaj & Company, Chartered Accountants.
-The appointment of Fadnis & Gupte LLP Chartered Accountants as statutory auditors were also confirmed by members in their 31st Annual General Meeting held on 12th September, 2023, for a term of five consecutive years from the conclusion of 31st Annual General Meeting up to the conclusion of the 36th Annual General Meeting (AGM tobe held for financial year 2027-28).
+Pursuant to the provisions of Section 139(2) of the Act and the rules made thereunder, the members at their 31st Annual General Meeting (AGM) of your Company held on 12th September, 2023, approved the appointment of Fadnis & Gupte LLP, Chartered Accountants, Indore (Firm Registration No. 006600C/C400324) as the Statutory Auditors of your Company, for a term of five consecutive years from the conclusion of 31st Annual General Meeting up to the conclusion of the 36th Annual General Meeting (AGM to be held for financial year 2027-28).

 Explanation to Auditors Remarks